MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 Achieving zero-downtime deployments is a fundamental goal of a mission-critical application.
 It’s critical to be available 24x7 even when new releases are rolled out during business hours.
 Invest your efforts up-front to define and plan deployment processes, to drive key design decisions such as whether to treat resources as ephemeral.

-To acheive zero-downtime deployment, deploy new infrastructure next to the existing infrastructure, test it thoroughly, transition end user traffic, and only then decommission the existing (now old) infrastructure.
+To achieve zero-downtime deployment, deploy new infrastructure next to the existing infrastructure, test it thoroughly, transition end user traffic, and only then decommission the existing (now old) infrastructure.
 Other practices like the [scale-unit architecture](mission-critical-application-design.md#scale-unit-architecture) are key for the implementation.

 The [Mission-Critical Online](https://github.com/Azure/Mission-Critical-Online) and [Azure Mission-Critical Connected](https://github.com/Azure/Mission-Critical-Connected) reference implementations illustrate this deployment approach as shown in this image.